 Painkiller addiction treatment requires intensive therapy

 Dependence on painkillers is highly unlikely to stop without intensive professional help.
-Effective painkiller addiction treatment at New Objectives includes an incremental process, beginning with detox and continuing through intensive therapy.
+Effective painkiller addiction treatment at New Objectives includes an incremental process, beginning with a qualified detox referral and continuing through intensive therapy.
 Detox is required to cleanse the client’s system in order for the client to have the mental, physical and emotional strength to move on to the next steps.
-Once the medically supervised detox period is complete, clients will have the opportunity to work with therapists to discover the underlying issues that have caused to the addiction.
+Once the medically supervised detox period is complete, clients will transition to New Objectives to have the opportunity to work with therapists to discover the underlying issues that have caused to the addiction.
 They also will learn ways to cope with stress, conflict and everyday life challenges without relying on chemical substances.
 As clients develop willingness to learn an entirely new way of thinking and behaving, they will progress in their treatment for painkiller addiction.
 New Objectives uses an evidence-based approach to rehab, and clients proceed at their own pace.